 F-2 visa status is for spouses and/or children who will accompany you, the F-1 student, to the United States and remain in the United States on a full-time basis for the duration of your academic program.
 If your dependent family members will accompany you to the U.S., each dependent must be issued a Form I-20 by MUSC and apply for an F-2 visa.
 Note that F-2 visa status is only available for spouses and children under 21 years old.
 F-2 visa status is not available for other relatives, such as parents or siblings.

-You must inform CGH if your dependents will be accompanying you to the US or if your dependents will join you in the US at a later date.
+You must inform the Center for Global Health if your dependents will be accompanying you to the US or if your dependents will join you in the US at a later date.
 Oftentimes, F-1 students will travel to the US first while their dependents will plan to travel to the US to join them at a later date.

-- Copy of dependent’s biographic page of passport
+- Copy of biographic page of dependent’s passport

 - Documents showing proof of financial support for dependents